itacentury/CenturyPackageBO1/README.md

 Ban player

-    Bans the player from your game I think.
-I don't know if this is working or not as it's not tested yet.
+    Bans the player from your lobby.
+They cannot join anymore.